 Cutting costs and carbon emissions through voltage optimisation

-Advanced cloud-based platform allows managers to determine the consumption patterns across multiple sites, as well as smartly and automatically manage loads according to advanced rule-engine algorithms.
-Dashboard-based analytics enable energy comparison between different sites, normalised by square metres, number of people and more.
+An advanced cloud-based platform allows managers to determine the consumption patterns across multiple sites, as well as smartly and automatically manage loads according to advanced rule-engine algorithms.
+Dashboard-based analytics enables energy comparison between different sites, normalised by square metres, number of people and more.
 Additionally, machine learning algorithms help identify anomalies and patterns in data sets.
 Guz sees three crucial factors driving market demand for his company’s latest offering.
 First, government regulations and incentive programmes, including commitments as part of the Paris Climate Accords, have businesses and organisations looking for innovative energy efficiency solutions.
-Second, advances in technology, including IoT, have made solutions such as the Energy Hub highly cost competitive.
-Finally, as businesses increasingly see their competitors adopting sustainability and energy efficiency initiatives which help their bottom lines, the market itself will act as a powerful accelerant.
+Second, advances in technology, including IoT, have made solutions such as the Energy Hub highly cost-competitive.
+Finally, as businesses increasingly see their competitors adopting sustainability and energy-efficiency initiatives which help their bottom lines, the market itself will act as a powerful accelerant.

 SuperEH, businesses, PowerSines, Energy Hub, voltage optimisation, IoT, carbon emissions, European Green Deal, Voltage Vector Combination, energy consumption